zilbi/applied-ai-projects/remaining-useful-life-prediction-for-aerospace-technical-systems/README.md

 ## Overview

-This project focuses on predicting the remaining useful life of aerospace technical systems using multivariate sensor time series
+This project focuses on predicting the remaining useful life of aerospace technical systems using multivariate sensor time series.

-The goal is to build models that estimate how many operating cycles remain before system failure based on historical sensor readings
+The goal is to build models that estimate how many operating cycles remain before system failure based on historical sensor readings.

 ## Task